niqdev/devops/docs/system_design.md

 * [Merkle Hash Tree based Techniques for Data Integrity of Outsourced Data](http://ceur-ws.org/Vol-1366/paper13.pdf)
 * [What Every Programmer Should Know About Memory](https://www.akkadia.org/drepper/cpumemory.pdf)

----

-TODO acronyms
-* OLEP online event processing
-* OLTP online transaction processing
-* OLAP online analytical processing
-* DDD
-* CQRS
-* Event Source
-* Eventual Consistency
-* CRDT
-* CAP theorem
-* two-phase commit
-* circuit breaker pattern
-* SAGA
-* SLA service-level agreement
+## Notes

-* *Domain-driven design (DDD)* is an approach to developing software for complex needs by deeply connecting the implementation to an evolving model of the core business concepts.
+* [*Domain-driven design (DDD)*](http://dddcommunity.org/learning-ddd/what_is_ddd) is an approach to developing software for complex needs by deeply connecting the implementation to an evolving model of the core business concepts.
 Domain-driven design is not a technology or a methodology.
 DDD provides a structure of practices and terminology for making design decisions that focus and accelerate software projects dealing with complicated domains.
 Its premise is:
     * Place the project's primary focus on the core domain and domain logic
     * Base complex designs on a model
     * Initiate a creative collaboration between technical and domain experts to iteratively cut ever closer to the conceptual heart of the problem

-* Any domain model of nontrivial complexity is a collection of smaller models, each with its own data and domain vocabulary In the world of *domain-driven design*, the term **bounded context** denotes one such smaller model within the whole.
+* Any domain model of nontrivial complexity is a collection of smaller models, each with its own data and domain vocabulary.
+In the world of *domain-driven design*, the term **bounded context** denotes one such smaller model within the whole.
 So the complete domain model is really a collection of bounded contexts

 * Types of domain elements
     * An **entity** it's uniquely identifiable, has an identity and might change attributes in the course of its entire life-time within the system - an entity has an identity that can't change